FChris/godo/README.md

 This is work in progress, it may have some breaking changes until declared stable and probably does not provide all the functionality you might expect yet.

-The main reason for developing this project instead of using [todo.txt] (http://todotxt.com/)was a matter of taste and a chance to learn the Go programming language.
+The main reason for developing this project instead of using [todo.txt](http://todotxt.com/) was a matter of taste and a chance to learn the Go programming language.

 The main goals for this tool are:
 * manage lists in a markdown like style